khatastroffik/treeifier/README.md

 a single function used to **shape the tree** i.e. shape the branches and leafs exposed by the process result:

-- use one of the "default" processors (examples are available)
+- **defaults**: use one of the default processors as provided in the `treeifier-utils` module
-- BYOP: bring your own processor function
+- **BYOP**: bring your own processor function
-- sort-as-you-need: organize the output as required (some example "sort" functions are included)
+  - **sort-as-you-need**: organize the output as required (some example "sort" functions are included)
-- filter-as-you-need: select the branches and leafs you'd like to output
+  - **filter-as-you-need**: select the branches and leafs you'd like to output
+  - **shape-as-you-want**: generate the "processResult" as needed i.e. as a specifically formated string or object.

 Note the resulting **tree** may be a simple list i.e. it doesn't need to be structured at all, depending on your implementation goals.